Ann Coulter cancels speech at Berkeley amid safety dispute

-Conservative commentator Ann Coulter said on Wednesday she has scrapped plans to speak at the University of California’s Berkeley campus in defiance of school officials, who had cancelled her officially sanctioned appearance out of concerns about inciting violent protests.
+Conservative commentator Ann Coulter said she has scrapped plans to speak on Thursday at the University of California at Berkeley in defiance of campus officials, who had barred her original appearance for this week out of concerns about inciting violent protests.

-Coulter, one America’s best-known and most polarizing conservative political pundits, cast blame on two conservative student groups that withdrew their sponsorship for the event following their clash with university officials.
+Coulter, one America’s best-known and most polarizing conservative political pundits, cast blame on conservative student organizers who withdrew their sponsorship for the event following their clash with university officials.

 “There will be no speech,” Coulter wrote in an email to Reuters on Wednesday.
 “I looked over my shoulder and my allies had joined the other team.